TCLamnidis/BareBonesBash/README.md

 The above command will print the whole file, but capture only the first 20 lines, before printing out the last 4 lines of these 20.

-In practice, what was just printed on your screen is the record of a single read, which spans 4 lines of the fastQ file.
+In practice, what was just printed on your screen is the record of a single read, which spans 4 lines of the FASTQ file.
 * The record begins with the read ID, precceded by an `@`.
 * The next line contains the sequence of the read.
 * The third line is a separator line ('`+`').
 * Finally, the fourth line of this record contains the base quality score for each position on the read, encoded a certain way.
-We won't go into the specific encoding here, but it is easy enough to find information about it online.
+We won't go into the specific encoding of base quality scores here, but it is easy enough to find information about it online, if you want to know more.

 But what if you wanted to view the whole file "at your own leisurely pace"

 <p align="center"><img src="https://media.giphy.com/media/82abB3W2DknkY/giphy.gif" width="20%"></p>

 We can use the tool `less`, which prints the file to screen, but allows you to move up and down the output with your arrow keys.
 You can also move down a full screen with space.

 ```bash
 less ERR2020601.fastq.gz